 The Kopila Valley School, which is also an orphanage, was by founded Maggie Doyne.

 "Maggie went to Nepal after graduating college and met these children, many who were orphans," Tauber said.
 "They didn't have a home or a nice environment to live in.
 So she gathered them and took them into her home.
-Now she is running the school and orphanage."

 The school, which bases its curriculum on Montessori methods, officially opened in 2010 and educates 350 students.